 People above 70 only account for 4% while people between ages 60-69 make up 18%.
 Self-employed entrepreneurs between 30-39 years old are estimated at 14%, while 40-to 49-year-olds have a 25% presence in entrepreneurship.
 18-29-year-olds only have a 4% representation in small business ownership.

 #17 - Of all small businesses started in the US in 2014, 80% made it to their second year2

 #18 - Of all small businesses started in the US in 2014, only 56% made it to their fifth year2

-A lot of people who go into entrepreneurship don't make it past the first five years.
+Many people who go into entrepreneurship don't make it past the first five years.
 80% of businesses established in 2014 made it to the second year, but only 70% made it to the third year.
-Only 62% made it to the fourth year, and 56% survived to the fifth year.
+Only 62% made it to the fourth year, and 56% survived the fifth year.
 According to entrepreneurship statistics, the failure rate for businesses that make it to the fourth year is 44%.

-Some reasons businesses fail include zero or inadequate market need, low funds, draining partnerships, competition, and poor pricing strategy.
+Small businesses fail because of zero or inadequate market need, low funds, draining partnerships, competition, and poor pricing strategy.
 Other reasons are lack of business model, poor marketing, poor customer relations, and incorrectly timing product releases.